BloomTech-Labs/adv_git_workshop/reset.md

    1. `git status`
    2. Clean working tree
    3. `git log`
-   4. notice the HEAD commit
+   4. notice the HEAD commit "putting commit back in history"
 2. Now for a change that we can stage.
    1. Put your name <HERE> <- inside the brackets
    2. save the file